 Did you know that dating, as we think of it, didn't really exist until the 1920's?

-Most people wanted family's and children.
-Marriage was expected and necessary, with major economic and social demands on people.
-It was normal for a partnership to be planned out long before the prospective couple were of marrying age.
-Romantic feelings towards each other were a bonus, if they happened at all.
+At that time, most people wanted marriage and children.
+Marriage was expected and necessary, due to economic and social demands.
+It was pretty normal for a partnership to be planned, long before a prospective couple were of marrying age.
+Romantic feelings towards each other were a bonus, but not necessary or even expected.

 Women won the right to vote, and started working outside the home.
 Motion pictures became all the rage, imparting notions of love and romance.
-More people had cars, making it easy to socialize at dance halls, sporting events and speakeasy's.
+More people had cars, making it easier to socialize without a chaperone at dance halls, sporting events and speakeasy's.

 The older generation lived in horror at the thought of all the rampant promiscuity that was surely going on.
 There was certainly more opportunity for it, and unlike their parent's generation, boundaries weren't nearly as defined as they previously were.
 But enjoying more freedoms than their parents did, didn't eradicate all the values the younger generation grew up with.